gbyat/we-spamfighter/README.txt

 Automatic GitHub updates are disabled by default for security.
 You must manually enable them in Settings -> Maintenance tab if you want automatic updates.

+= What happens if the database table is accidentally deleted? =

+The plugin automatically detects and repairs missing tables or columns:
+- Missing table: Automatically recreated on next database operation
+- Missing columns: Automatically added without data loss
+- Weekly maintenance: Runs every Sunday at 3 AM to check table integrity and optimize performance (CHECK TABLE, OPTIMIZE TABLE)

 == Screenshots ==

 1. Dashboard with submission list